ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 > differences/difficulties you imagine you may run into.
 {: .challenge}

-## On Command Line
+## Using the Command Line

-Using HPC systems often involves the use of a shell through a command line interface (CLI) and either specialized software or programming techniques.
+Using HPC systems often involves the use of a Linux shell through a command line interface (CLI) and either specialised software or programming techniques.

+Many researchers only have experience of using Windows and although learning to use the shell may take a short while, it will be time well spent.

 The shell is a program with the special role of having the job of running other programs rather than doing calculations or similar tasks itself.

 What the user types goes into the shell, which then figures out what commands to run and orders the computer to execute them.
 (Note that the shell is called "the shell" because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.)

+Think of it this way:
+* The user communicates with the shell
+* The shell works out what commands to run and communicates with the computer's operating system
+* The operating systems communicates with, controls and manages the computer's hardware.

+[Diagram]

-The most popular Unix shell is Bash, the Bourne Again SHell (so-called because it's derived from a shell written by Stephen Bourne).
+The most popular Unix and Linux shell is Bash, the Bourne Again SHell (so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.